-Day neutral strawberries are recommended type for growing indoors, especially Alpine strawberries.
-Ever bearing varieties can be used, too, but they don't bear fruits all year long.
+Ever-bearing varieties can be used, too, but they don't bear fruits all year long.

-Note on Alpine strawberries: there are several names for this type of strawberries, but these strawberries look like wild strawberries, taste like wild ones, they grow no runners, and if conditions are met, they bear small and very aromatic fruits all year long.
+Note on Alpine strawberries: there are several names for this type of strawberries, but these strawberries look like wild strawberries, taste like wild ones, generally grow no runners, and if conditions are met, they bear small and very aromatic fruits all year long.

 Growing System and Watering

 Depending on the strawberry size, a strawberry plant requires 0.5 to 2l (dm3) of soil.
-Alpine strawberries can be grown rather dense, but they also need some space.
+Alpine strawberries can be grown rather densely, but they also need some space.

-But, setting them up can be time consuming and costly and hand pollination is a must.
-Such systems also include artificial lighting for plants in the form of LED lights or small fluorescent tubes and as such, they often doesn't require to be positioned near the window or glass doors.
+But, setting them up can be time-consuming and costly, and hand pollination is a must.
+Such systems also include artificial lighting for plants in the form of LED lights or small fluorescent tubes, and as such, they often don't require to be positioned near the window or glass doors.

 Tubes/LEDs should be positioned vertically, some 40cm (16 inches) away from the vertical container, some 60-90° away from each other.
-If possible, use light meter to check light strength on various positions and turn lights on and off automatically or manually.
+If possible, use a light meter to check light strength in various positions and turn lights on and off automatically or manually.
 Automatic timers are rather cheap these days, so consider automatic turning on and off.

 If you plan on growing strawberries on a windowsill, you can use rectangular containers or round pots.
-Rectangular containers provide more growing area per length of a windowsill, but round pots are easier to manipulate and rotate on regular basis.
+Rectangular containers provide more growing area per length of a windowsill, but round pots are easier to manipulate and rotate on a regular basis.

-Growing Soil for Strawberries
+Growing Soil and Fertilizers for Strawberries

-Strawberries require balanced nutrient levels - nitrogen for leaves, potassium and phosphorous for flowering and bearing fruits.
+Strawberries require balanced nutrient levels - nitrogen for leaves, potassium, and phosphorous for flowering and bearing fruits.
 Not to mention many other required microelements ...

-Growing soil should be enriched using compost, humus, aged (or dried - in the form of pellets) cow or horse manure and NPK fertilizers optimized for strawberries.
+Growing soil should be enriched using compost, humus, aged (or dried - in the form of pellets) cow or horse manure, and NPK fertilizers optimized for strawberries.

 Harvest - finally :) When growing strawberries at home, indoors, ripe strawberries can be picked up on a daily basis and consumed right away.